thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/provision-and-abundance.md

 #### Ask in Faith

 God delights in our asking.
-We don’t beg—we boldly request what He has already promised in Christ.
+We don't beg—we boldly request what He has already promised in Christ.

 [James 4:2](https://www.biblegateway.com/passage/?search=james%204%3A2&version=NKJV) says *"You have not because you ask not"*.